LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 and optionally implementing authentication and authorization.
 That example implements "secure invocation" (See Glossary in readme.md) which is generally **very** important.

+TODO: I think going into this much depth about the next example detracts from the readability of this section.
+The next example should only be briefly alluded to in a short sentence to address the security concern but no terms only relevant to example two should be introduced here.
+SUGGESTION: "In the next example, we will demonstrate a more secure approach that restricts execution to predefined functions and can include authentication and authorization." or: "We address this in 02quickauth by introducing safeguards that restrict execution to predefined functions and can include authentication and authorization."
+This would be tacked onto the previous paragraph rather than stand on its own.

 ## About the Files

 **qs.q**: Simple client used for examples 1-3 ("quickstart client").